Jimbo1167/local_video_transcriber/README.md

 - OpenAI's Whisper for transcription
 - Pyannote.audio for speaker diarization
-- MoviePy for video processing
+- MoviePy for video/audio processing